 - The Vendor must guarantee ownership of the property and that it is free from any charges etc. He must be prepared to produce, at his expense, any documents required by the Notary for completion, this will include a report drawn up by their Geometra, listing all permits, any defects or documentation that needs updating or changing.

 - There should be a complete description of the property, listing its location, Commune (Local council), on which Sheet No. it is found and a list of the Particelle (Land Parcel nos.).
 These are all shown on a Cadastral (Land or Building Registry) map and can be verified in the Cadastral Office.
 The Register which was set up with fiscal purposes in mind holds the records of all properties with details of ownership, classification of the buildings and land and sets the "rendita catastale" (unearned income value) which, adding 5% and multiplied by 160 to take account of the latest revaluation, gives the registered taxable value of buildings, akin to rateable value of the property.
 You will pay the applicable tax on this amount.

-- Ownership however cannot be guaranteed from these searches in the Catasto but rather in the Conservatoria dei Registri Immobiliari (Public Registry of Property Deeds), recently incorporated into the Inland Revenue offices where it can also be ascertained if there is a mortgage or any other charges on the property.
+- Ownership however cannot be guaranteed from these searches in the Catasto but rather in the Conservatoria dei Registri Immobiliari (Public Registry of Property Deeds), now incorporated into the Inland Revenue offices where it can also be ascertained if there is a mortgage or any other charges on the property.
 Normally the Notary will conduct this search, however we also conduct searches when we market any new property.